Terry Labonte: Junior Johnson & Associates

-Labonte fell back to twelfth in the standings in 1986.
+Labonte fell back to 12th in the standings in 1986.
 Before season's end, he announced he was leaving Hagan's team to drive the No. 11 Budweiser Chevrolet for Junior Johnson's team beginning the following year.
-In his first season with this team, he earned four pole-positions and won the Holly Farms 400, leaping up to third in the final standings.
+In his first season with this team, he earned four poles and won the Holly Farms 400, leaping up to third in the final standings.
 He followed that up with a fourth-place points finish in 1988, as well as winning The Winston.
 In 1989, the team switched to Ford Thunderbirds.
 Despite two wins during the season, he fell back to tenth in the championship.

 Precision Products Racing

-In 1990, he signed with Leo Jackson's Precision Products Racing team to drive the No. 1 Skoal Classic Oldsmobile.
-He had four top-fives and nine top-tens and finished fifteenth in the points standings.
+In 1990, Labonte signed with Leo Jackson's Precision Products Racing team to drive the No. 1 Skoal Classic Oldsmobile.
+He had four top-fives and nine top-tens and finished 15th in the points standings.

 Labonte scrapped plans for 1990 to run a self-owned independent team, because he couldn't land a full sponsorship, the News-Record of Greensboro, N.C. reported in 1990, and he signed to the Precision Products Racing team.

 Return to Hagan Racing

 Labonte came back to Hagan Racing to drive the No. 94 Sunoco Oldsmobile in 1991, winning his first pole since 1988.
 He began 1992 with finishes inside the top-eight in each of the first eight races.
 He had a total of four top-five finishes and sixteen top-ten finishes, ending the season eighth in points.
 In 1993, the team switched to the No. 14 Kellogg's Chevrolet.
-While he had ten top-tens, for the first time in his career, Labonte failed to finish a race in the top-five and he dropped to eighteenth in points.
+While he had ten top-tens, for the first time in his career, Labonte failed to finish a race in the top-five and he dropped to 18th in points.

-On July 1, 1993, it was announced that Labonte would be leaving Hagan Racing following 1993 to drive for Hendrick Motorsports in 1994.
+On July 1, 1993, it was announced that Labonte would be leaving Hagan Racing at the end of the season to drive for Hendrick Motorsports in 1994.